Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Assumptions-and-Evaluation.md

 ### Possible Solution
 1. Forget linear regression.
 Use time series modeling instead.

-Much more on this when we get to time series in another post.
-For now, just know it's a problem and Linear Regression does not address it.
-Linear Regression expects records to be i.i.d.
+We'll discuss much more on this when we get to time series modeling in another post.
+For now, just know it's a problem and linear regression does not address it.
+Linear regression expects records to be i.i.d.

 ---

 ## #6 Independent features
+Same pattern.
+Need I say more?

 ### Generate Dummy Data
 ```